 Red Top Lookout

-Red Top Lookout is another short and spicey fire lookout hike.
-Don’t let the short distance fool you, you’re still gaining significant elevation.
-Don’t worry however, because there are benches placed throughout the trail!
+Red Top Lookout is another short and spicy fire lookout hike.
+Don’t let the short distance fool you; you’re still gaining significant elevation.
+Don’t worry, because there are benches placed throughout the trail!
 Outside of Cle Elum, this is a great trail to hit on a road trip through Washington.
 This trail boasts some of the best views of Mount Stuart in the state.
 Add this to your list for this summer!

 Tolmie Peak Lookout

-Camping: There is no dispersed camping allowed in Mount Rainier National Park.
+- Camping: Dispersed camping is not permitted in Mount Rainier National Park.
 Campgrounds within the park include Cougar Rock, Ohanapecosh, White River, and Mowich Lake (primitive walk-ups only).

 Tolmie Peak is an extremely popular fire lookout trail in the summer months.
 Chances are if you’ve seen a beautiful sunset Reel or TikTok with a view of Mount Rainier from a lookout, it was Tolmie Peak Lookout.
 This is a moderate hike on the outskirts of Mt.
 Rainier National Park.
 The last short section of the hike up to the lookout from the lake is a steep climb, but absolutely worth it!

-Fun Fact: I popped my tire with a large embedded rock driving up this forest service road to the trailhead.
-Thankful to have a spare that was able to make it back down the road.
+Fun Fact: I popped my tire with a large embedded rock while driving up this forest service road to the trailhead.
+Thankful to have a spare that made it back down the road.
 The forest service road is a very long gravel road, so drive with caution.

 Green Mountain Lookout

 Green Mountain is one of the many 100 Classic Hikes of Washington on this list.
-It is also one of my favorites on this list of the best fire lookout hikes in washington state.
+It is also one of my favorites on this list of the best fire lookout hikes in Washington State.
 In the fall months, this trail turns into a gorgeous display of fall colors that paint the sides of the mountain.
-You can catch glimpses of Mount Baker on various points of the trail which is always a beautiful sight.
+You can catch glimpses of Mount Baker from various points of the trail, which is always a beautiful sight.

 Lookout Mountain

 Lookout Mountain is a HARD hike, not just in distance but in elevation gain.
-Due to the difficulty of this hike it is very possible that you will have the fire lookout on the summit to yourself.
-At the high point you can see Mount Baker and Mount Shuksan and the surrounding North Cascades.
-This is a beautiful lookout to stay at overnight which would break-up the difficultly of the trail substantially.
-Please note, as it is first-come, first-serve, you do not need to share the lookout with people who get there after you.
+Due to the difficulty of this hike, it is very possible that you will have the fire lookout on the summit to yourself.
+At the high point, you can see Mount Baker and Mount Shuksan and the surrounding North Cascades.
+This is a beautiful lookout to stay at overnight, which would break up the difficulty of the trail substantially.
+Please note that, as it is first-come, first-served, you do not need to share the lookout with people who get there after you.

 Hot Tip: If you don’t want to deal with the crowds of Sahale Arm and Cascade Pass, this is the trail for you.